-Amanda Vallillee is a Research Associate at Freedman Consulting, LLC, where she supports project teams with strategic planning, research, and communications for clients.
+Amanda Vallillee is a Senior Associate at Freedman Consulting, LLC, where she supports project teams with strategic planning, research, and communications for clients.

 Amanda’s background is in nonprofit advocacy, campaigning, and philanthropy.
 Prior to joining Freedman Consulting, LLC, Amanda advanced efforts to promote international gender equality as a Gender Policy & Advocacy Fellow with Save the Children US.
 In this role, she assisted in nonprofit coalition building, conducted cross-cutting investigation and analysis of intersecting human rights and gender issues, and drove research to identify gaps and strengthen advocacy strategies.
 Amanda also engaged in policymaker convenings and attended the 65th United Nations Commission on the Status of Women.
 Previously, Amanda worked as a Field Organizer with the Michigan Democratic Party, mobilizing a diverse team of volunteers to achieve key voter outreach targets.
 In this role, she facilitated volunteer recruitment, engagement, and training, contributing to key wins at the regional, state, and national level.
 Recently, she also served as a volunteer for the American Friends Service Committee, advancing decarceration advocacy in the state of Michigan, and as a counselor for Michigan Girls State, guiding young women through simulated policymaking processes and providing mentorship and advising.